 - a.
 There are many reasons for trainee participation in training provider governance.
 From the trainees' perspective, it will promote their understanding of, and engagement in, the vocational medical training programme and will encourage them to be active contributors to ongoing training and education in their vocational scope of practice.
 From a programme perspective, it will enable governance decisions to be informed by the users' view of the programme and will enhance the training provider's understanding of how training and assessment policies work in practice.
 It also facilitates the early recognition of, and response to, potential programme problems, allowing the identification and deployment of successful strategies to address these. - b.
 Governance structures vary between training providers.
 The MCNZ does not endorse any particular structure for engaging trainees in the governance of their training, but believes that these processes and structures must be formal and give appropriate weight to the views of trainees. - c.
 Recognising the constraints inherent in the training provider's structure, there should be a position for a trainee on the governing council and on all training provider bodies making training-related decisions.
 Such constraints may include the training provider's constitution or articles of association, conflicts of interest, and the privacy of other trainees. - d.
 The trainees involved should be appointed through open, fair processes supported by the training provider.
-Election by the trainee body is the most open process possible and is encouraged. - e.
+Election by the trainee body is the most open process possible and is encouraged.
+The MCNZ also encourages the inclusion of Māori trainees in the governance arrangements of the training provider, as a mechanism to promote a commitment to culturally-safe care and health equity. - e.
 A trainee organisation or trainee committee can articulate a general overview of trainees' experience and common concerns, as well as promoting communication between trainees on matters of mutual interest, and facilitating trainee representation on committees.
 There are advantages in establishing this committee or organisation within the training provider, since this facilitates communication and sharing of information and data, and provides a structure for funding. - f.
 Where the trainee organisation sits outside the training provider, particular efforts are required to ensure shared understanding of obligations and expectations. - g.
 Trainee representatives, and trainee organisations or committees are able to assist the training provider by gathering and disseminating information.
 For these roles, they require appropriate support.
 This could include providing administrative support or infrastructure, providing mechanisms for the trainee organisation and the trainee members of training provider committees to communicate with trainees, such as access to contact details or email lists, and designating a staff member to support the trainees in these activities.
 Consideration should also be given to training trainee representatives for their roles.
-Support that enables trainee representatives to be freed from clinical service commitments to attend necessary meetings should also be considered. - h.
+Support that enables trainee

+- representatives to be freed from clinical service commitments to attend necessary meetings should also be considered. - h.
 Training providers should supplement the perspective obtained through the trainee organisation or trainee committee by seeking feedback from individual trainees.
 The trainee representative structure should be complemented by regular meetings between the training provider's officers and its trainees to explore concerns and ideas at a local level.
-Because trainees' needs and concerns differ depending on their stage and location of training, and personal circumstances, training providers should arrange for contribution from the full breadth of the trainee cohort.

-Local and regional educational activities also provide opportunities for trainees to share problems and experiences with peers, and for trainee representatives to canvas views on training-related issues.
+Because trainees' needs and concerns differ depending on their stage and location of training, and personal circumstances, training providers should arrange for contribution from the full breadth of the trainee cohort. - Local and regional educational activities also provide opportunities for trainees to share problems and experiences with peers, and for trainee representatives to canvas views on training-related issues.